-Allow 5 to 7 days for completion of penetration/curing process.
+Allow 5 to 7 days for the completion of the penetration/curing process.

-Allow to dry completely (3 days) prior to the application of paint if that is desired.
+Allow drying completely (3 days) prior to the application of paint if that is desired.
 Trojan will waterproof the surface so well that non-moisture resistant paints (such as but not limited to latex) should NOT be used.
 Use only good quality moisture-resistant paints such as acrylic or oil-based paint.

 #1 Acid etch is not required assuming there is no gloss on concrete and water absorbs well